chaxus/ran/packages/ranuts/readme.md

 import { ocr } from 'ranuts/ml';
 ```

-Full import，(Full import will introduce many unnecessary modules.
+Full import,(Full import will introduce many unnecessary modules.
 You are advised to import them on demand)

 - ESM